 The subject of emergency planning is one which, by its very nature, changes over time and as best practices evolve.
-The College reserves the right to amend, modify and change this EPP, and will provide notice as practical.
-In the case of a situation which is continuing, such as a pandemic, this EPP does not restrict or limit the School's ability and right to modify and change its operations and practices, including without limitation those pertaining to hours, schedules, teaching and employment, as such circumstances warrant, as determined by the School.
+Fortis College reserves the right to amend, modify and change this Emergency Preparedness Plan, and will provide notice as practical.
+In the case of a situation which is continuing, such as a pandemic, this Plan does not restrict or limit the school's ability and right to modify and change its operations and practices, including without limitation those pertaining to hours, schedules, teaching, and employment, as such circumstances warrant, as determined by the School.

+NOTICE:

-NOTICE: All such occurrences, as referred above, must be recorded on an Accident Report, and filed as directed by the Campus President or designee.
+All such occurrences, as referred above, must be recorded on an Accident Report (Appendix 3), and filed as directed by the Campus President.